-This year marks the 20th anniversary of the adoption of UN Security Council Resolution 1325 on women, peace and security – the first to recognize the important role of women in peacebuilding.
-How did the resolution come into being and how significant was its adoption in 2000?
+This year marks the 20th anniversary of the adoption of UN Security Council Resolution 1325 on women, peace and security.
+It was the first to recognize the important role of women in peacebuilding.
+How significant was its adoption in 2000?

-Well it has quite an amazing history that goes back to other UN resolutions, such as the International Covenant on Civil and Political Rights and the International Covenant on Economic and Social Rights, which were passed in the 1960s and came into force in the 1970s.
-These were some of the biggest covenants on human and civil rights at the time but it was only later that people realised, that those who passed them, did not assume that they applied to women.
+It has an amazing history that goes back to other UN resolutions, such as the International Covenant on Civil and Political Rights and the International Covenant on Economic and Social Rights, which were passed in the 1960s and came into force in the 1970s.
+These were some of the biggest covenants on human and civil rights at the time but it was only later that people realized, that those who passed them, did not assume that they applied to women.

-There was an attempt, subsequently, to pass the UN Convention on the Elimination of All Forms of Discrimination Against Women – commonly called the CEDAW Convention – which was widely adopted in 1979, when 187 out of 194 UN members signed, although the United States was not one of them, and in fact, the US has still not ratified the treaty.
+There was an attempt, subsequently, to pass the UN Convention on the Elimination of All Forms of Discrimination Against Women – commonly called the CEDAW Convention – which was widely adopted in 1979 when 187 out of 194 UN members signed although the United States was not one of them.
+In fact, the US has still not ratified the treaty.
 But the understanding that women’s rights were not necessarily assumed in human and civil rights action was beginning to gain recognition.

-Then, in 1995, Hillary Clinton spoke in Beijing and really put it forward that women’s rights were human rights and also civil rights and we all have to address them as such.
-So, ‘95 really brought together all the different social groups – women’s groups, human’s rights groups, civil rights groups, and more, who pushed for the women, peace and security agenda to be passed in 2000 at the United Nations.
+Then, in 1995, Hillary Clinton spoke in Beijing and put forward that women’s rights were human rights and also civil rights and we all have to address them as such.
+So, ‘95 brought together all the different social groups – women’s groups, human’s rights groups, civil rights groups and more – who pushed for the women, peace and security agenda to be passed in 2000 at the United Nations.

 The resolution on women, peace and security was a significant moment because it recognized gender equality issues were national security issues – not just social justice issues – and was soon followed by a number of other resolutions which make up the women, peace and security agenda today.

 Conflict has a disproportionate effect on women and girls, with global security threats, such as climate change, reported to impact women more than men.
-In light of this, growing numbers of women are now serving on the frontlines of conflicts, in comparison to 1957-1989, when only 20 women served as UN peacekeepers.
+In light of this, growing numbers of women are now serving on the frontlines of conflicts, in comparison to between 1957 and 1989, when only 20 women served as UN peacekeepers.
 In your view, what have been the successes of the women, peace and security agenda so far?

 I think some of the successes specific to peacekeeping have been, as you mentioned, that women are increasingly part of peacekeeping forces being deployed to conflict and post-conflict situations.